TheHiddenHour/bo2-gsc-cli/README.md

 `bo2-gsc-cli.exe -s /dir/to/script-dir/` :	Syntax check the contents of /script-dir/

 ## Compiling
+* Compile a .gsc file or the contents of a directory containing main.gsc in it's root.
 * Scripts are compiled by default for multiplayer unless `-g, --gametype` is set to zombies.

 ### Usage Example